- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 This entire process, as described by Fienberg, is incorrect.
 Let us break it into individual parts.

 - The information does not come hours later.
-Anyone who has worked with SAP in order management can attest that the order promise date comes back very quickly.
+Anyone who has worked with SAP to manage can attest that the order promise date comes back very quickly.
 It does this because it is merely checking on pre-calculated information.

 - Fienberg states that with HANA, the salesperson can get the information in seconds.
 Yet, they already get the information in seconds.